anuslorah/ITC115/assignment10/readme.md

 Operation
 The application prompts the player to enter a name and select an opponent.
 The application prompts the player to select rock, paper, or scissors.
-Then, the application displays the player’s choice, the opponent’s choice, and the result of the match.
+Then, the application displays the playerâ€™s choice, the opponentâ€™s choice, and the result of the match.
-The application continues until the user doesn’t want to play anymore.
+The application continues until the user doesnâ€™t want to play anymore.
 If the user makes an invalid selection, the application should display an appropriate error message and prompt the user again until the user makes a valid selection.